 If you’re not sure whether or not you need it, you can try Canva Pro for free for 30 days at the link below.

 How to get Canva Pro for free (or heavily discounted)

 Canva Pro is also free for non-profit organizations.
 The company will provide free access for up to 10 team members, but only at qualifying organizations.
-You can apply for this program here.
+You can apply for that program here.

-So is it worth paying for Canva Pro?
+So which comes out on top when comparing Canva free vs paid Canva Pro?
 The answer depends on what type of user you are.

 If you manage a brand on social media, have a small business or blog, or just want to level up your presentations and graphics, Canva Pro is definitely worth the cost of entry.